jek5224/RealTimeActivation/README.md

 (pyMAC) python3 RealTimeActivation.py
 ```

-Until now, You need a camera working to view inferences for both video and web camera.
+Until now, You need a web camera connected to the computer to view inferences for both video and web camera.

 If 'is_video' is True, inference works on a video written in the last line of config/pymaf_config.yaml.
 You can check the source of inference, whether in webcam or video by a red YOLO bounding box.